 One of several features of this camera that helps it stand out is its lens.
 For one thing, this isn’t just some cheap afterthought.
 It’s a step up in quality, being a Zeiss Tessar T* lens.
 For another, the focal length is much closer to a “normal” perspective than most action cameras.
 GoPros and their competitors generally use an ultra-wide or fisheye lens that’s good for cramming lots of visual information into the frame and creating an immersive look when you’re truly in close (or, conversely, a very distant, detached look if you’re too far away), but it also adds a lot of distortion that doesn’t suit every taste or situation. *

 It’s an aspherical lens, so any barrel or pincushion distortion is minimal.
 For the most part, straight lines stay straight, and you don’t get distracting curved horizons or bent building columns.

-The Sony RX0’s lens is a fixed focal length of 7.7mm.
+The Sony RX0 has a fixed focal length of 7.7mm (native focal length).
 When combined with the camera’s 1-inch sensor, it is the equivalent perspective of a 24mm lens on a full-frame camera, providing an angle of view of 84 degrees.
 So it’s still a wide-angle prime lens, but nowhere near as wide as a GoPro’s fisheye lens.
 The Sony has far less distortion, and the results are a much more conventional view.
 I like 24mm as for general use, and I’ve written before that 24mm is my favorite focal length for my travel photography.

 There are pros and cons to that.
 The more “normal” perspective is far more useful for most people photos, and it’s more useful for everyday snapshots or travel photos.
 At 24mm, it’s still squarely a wide-angle perspective, and you can pack quite a lot of information in the frame.
 The lack of barrel distortion also makes it look much more professional.